drdaemos/xc5-docs/en/what_is_new/index.md

 ![Bootstrap grid]({{site.baseurl}}/attachments/baseline-grid.jpg)

 It has 40px gutter (gap between column content) and baseline grid with 20px line-height.
-See example below:
+See screenshot below.

-- margin between the main banner and the title is 3 rhythms (60px);
-- margin between the title and the description is 2 rhythms (40px).

 ![Example of baseline grid]({{site.baseurl}}/attachments/vertical-rhythm.png)

+- Margin between the main banner and the title is 3 rhythms (60px);
+- Margin between the title and the description is 2 rhythms (40px).

 The grid makes pages easier to perceive and here is when you want to use it: